Learn how to attach a picture to an SMS or MMS message. Enhance your communications through the power of media!

-At SimpleTexting we help businesses send thousands of texts every day.
-Hundreds of these messages include photos!
-From dog walkers texting pictures of happy pups to their owners, to snapshots of the weekly lunch menu at a daycare in New Mexico, texts help business owners get their message across in an effective, engaging way.
+From dog walkers texting pictures of happy pups to their owners to snapshots of the weekly lunch menu at a daycare in New Mexico, texts help business owners get their message across in an effective, engaging way.

-Sometimes words aren’t enough, and when that happens a photo just might be what you need to get the message across.
-So how do you attach an image to a text message?
+Sometimes words just aren’t enough, and when that happens, you need a photo to get the message across.
+So, how do you attach an image to a text message?

-We have two different ways for you to add that extra💥 to your communications.
+We have a few different ways for you to add that extra 💥 to your communications.

-When sending a photo within an MMS message, the image will appear directly in the body of the text.
+When sending a photo in an MMS message, the image will appear directly in the body of the text.

-In the rare chance your recipient’s cell phone plan doesn’t allow them to receive photos, they will receive something known as a “fallback” automatically.
-A fallback is simply a link out to the image, and it looks similar to images sent with SMS.
+On the rare chance that your contact’s cell phone plan doesn’t allow them to receive photos, they will receive something known as a “fallback” automatically.
+A fallback is simply a link to the image, and it looks similar to images sent with SMS.

-3. In the body of the MMS message, click the paperclip icon with “Media” hovering over it.
+3. In the body of the MMS message, click the paperclip icon.

-4. Upload the image you’d like to include, or paste the URL that hosts it.
+4. Upload the image you’d like to include, or paste the URL where it’s located.

 5. Select the image once it’s uploaded and click the blue “include” button in the bottom right corner.